Property QT of relatively hierarchically hyperbolic groups: Background

 \end{defn}

-In application, we always take $E$ to be the greatest constant in all coarseness from the above list (see \cite[Remark 1.6]{BHS19} for discussions on these constants).
+For convenience, we always take $E$ to be the greatest constant in all coarseness from the above list (see \cite[Remark 1.6]{BHS19} for discussion on these constants).
 For the rest of this subsection, let $(\X,\s)$ be a relative HHS.

-\begin{notation} Given $x,y\in \X$, we write $\dist_U(x,y)$ to mean $\dist_U(\pi_U(x),\pi_U(y))$.
-If $U\trans V$ or $U\propnest V$, then we write $\dist_V(x,\rho^U_V)$ to mean $\dist_V(\pi_V(x),\rho^U_V)$. \end{notation}
+\begin{notation} Given $x,y\in \X$, we write $d_U(x,y)$ to mean $d_U(\pi_U(x),\pi_U(y))$.
+If $U\trans V$ or $U\propnest V$, then we write $d_V(x,\rho^U_V)$ to mean $d_V(\pi_V(x),\rho^U_V)$. \end{notation}